nbareil/justanothergeek.chdir.org/content/post/2011-09-25-introducing-bit-of-web-paranoia-into-my.md

  - web
 date: "2011-09-25T20:07:00Z"
 title: Introducing a bit of Web paranoia into my habits...
+description: How do I use Google Chrome?
+What are my must-have extensions?
 ---

 When I'm not slacking in Emacs, I now spend most of my time in Google